 Due to the Pandemic, there would be a substantial decrease in the new launches of residential real estate projects.
 Only well-funded projects will cause delays to launch new properties for a few months, while others might take a few years to get back to the market.
 Thus there will remain a demand only for those finished flats which are ready to invest.
 Pune has about 86,792 unsold inventory according to 31st March data.
 There is an adverse increase in demand for these unsold flats.

 If you have a secured job or a stable business and the COVID’19 Pandemic didn’t affect you much, there shouldn’t be any reason for you to step back and hold your property buying decision.
 Due to a good supply of ready-to-move flats, buyers now have multiple options to choose their dream home in the same vicinity with properties of different price ranges.

 Related Post - Buy a Home in your 20's

 Should I Sell My Home Now?

 If the prices of your flats are priced according to the current market rates, there is no harm in selling your residential property.
 You can always keep the flat open for sale in the market instead of closing the selling options.
-Most of the buyers feel safe to invest in the ready-to-move-in flats instead of investing in the under-construction properties.
+Most of the buyers feel safe investing in ready-to-move-in flats instead of investing in under-construction properties.